Princess Sally Acorn

 The DiC cartoon project eventually resulted in two shows; SatAM and Adventures of Sonic the Hedgehog (AoStH).
 Princess Sally did not appear in the latter, however does feature in a non-speaking role in its 1996 Christmas special, Sonic Christmas Blast, which aired three years after the show had been cancelled.
 Here Sally has her final SatAM design, but the pink colour scheme similar to the pilot.
 This was the last time the character ever appeared on television outside of reruns.

-In the second American Sonic cartoon, Sally is the leader of the Freedom Fighters.
+In the second American Sonic cartoon, Sally is a member of the Freedom Fighters.
 She is the love interest of Sonic the Hedgehog, much to the dismay of the young royal guard, Antoine.
-She is something of a mother to Tails, Sonic's surrogate younger brother, and a good friend of Bunnie Rabbot.
+She is a caretaker for Tails, Sonic's surrogate younger brother, and a good friend of Bunnie Rabbot.
+She also has a pocket computer containing an advanced program named NICOLE.
 Sally's goal, along with the rest of the Freedom Fighters, is to defeat Doctor Robotnik and free her father, King Acorn.
 She is voiced by Kath Soucie in the original English language version.